Vincent Angene SKEEN - 22/06/2017

 DECISION OF THE BOARD

-1. Vincent Angene Skeen, who is 18 years of age, is making his first appearance before the Board on a sentence of five years two months’ imprisonment following his conviction in August of this year for manslaughter.
-Mr Skeen spent 636 days on remand and his parole eligibility date has arisen barely a month after his sentence.
+1. Vincent Angene Skeen, who is 19 years of age, is making his second appearance before the Board on a sentence of five years two months’ imprisonment for manslaughter.
+His statutory release date is 20 February 2020.